Do you fantasise about quitting the rat race to start your dream business?

-Freelancers now make up 35% of the American and Australian workforces, and these numbers steadily are on the rise.
+Freelancers now make up 35% of the American and Australian workcforces, and these numbers steadily are on the rise.

-The percentage of freelancers is even higher among the younger workforce.
-A survey conducted by Upwork and published in The Herald Sun showed that in Australia, “Among workers aged 18 – 24 years old, 47% are freelancing either part-time or full-time, versus 28% of Baby Boomers”.
-Having grown up in the digital world, it’s natural that young people in the modern era are more flexible, agile, networked, and connected – the perfect ingredients for entrepreneurship and freelancing.
+Having grown up in the digital world, it’s natural that young people in the modern era are more flexible, agile, and connected with big networks – the perfect ingredients for entrepreneurship and freelancing.

-I know that when I was growing up, freelancing seemed incredibly risky to me; the responsibility for generating your own income throughout all economic cycles seemed like a far bigger risk than I was willing to take.
+I know that when I was growing up, freelancing always seemed incredibly risky to me; the responsibility for generating your own income throughout all economic cycles seemed like a far bigger risk than I was willing to take.
 However, independent workforce surveys such as the UpWork survey in the USA show that freelancers are now, in fact, earning more relative to their old jobs.
 Among respondents in the UpWork survey, more than half are earning more than they did getting a steady paycheck in their former job.
 A total of 46% were able to successfully raise their rates in the past year.

 But if you’re sitting on the fence about whether to finally answer that little voice that’s nudging you to quit your day job to pursue something closer to your heart, I understand from personal experience how hard it is to make that decision.
 Deciding to leave a stable career path and a reliable salary for an unknown outcome, no matter how exciting or appealing the idea, is absolutely not an easy decision to make to.
 And it’s not one that I made lightly myself.
 It wasn’t until I started suffering from severe chronic health issues that I was finally forced to change direction (you can read my full story here).

 But taking the leap of faith to start my own business was one of the best decisions I’ve made in my life, for the reasons I’m about to share with you.
 Of course, it hasn’t always been easy.